zxarde/Re-Max-4.3-Report-ROBLOX/README.md

 2. "prompt-sync"
 3. "html-loader"

+IMPORTANT: You also need Node.js in order for the application to work.

+You can install node.js here: https://nodejs.org/en/

 You can install the following like this:
 1. npm i gradient-string
 2. npm install --save prompt-sync-history